vishal-kumawat-appinventiv/e-composer-AI2680/README.md

 ### 2.3 TypeScript (TS)

 - TypeScript is a superset of JavaScript that adds optional static typing to the language.
 It is a popular choice for building large-scale applications with JavaScript.
-- TypeScript provides a way to catch errors early and improve code quality.
+- TypeScript provides a way to catch errors early and improve code quality at compile time.
+- Industry standard of TypeScript is used for the project.

 ```
 {